newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/town-mercantile-license.md

 ---
 filename: town-mercantile-license
 urlSlug: town-mercantile-license
-name: Get Your Mercantile License if Your Town Requires it
+name: Get a Mercantile License if Your Town Requires It
-webflowName: "Restaurant: Mercantile License"
+webflowName: "Businesses with a Physical Location: Mercantile License"
 localLevelTask: Municipal Clerk
 industryId: restaurant
 callToActionText: ""